macktron/macktron.github.io/index.markdown

 ---

-# Political Polarization Between European Parliamentary Groups
+# Polarization Between Parliamentary Groups 👥↔️👥

 Understanding the similarity in voting behavior between different EPGs requires more than conventional measures.
 [The Rice Index](/riceindex/)📂, commonly used to quantify intra-group cohesion, is limited in this context since it evaluates agreement within a single group, but does not account for variations in group size or the frequency of abstentions.